unclejimbo/Euclid/README.md

 Different packages in Euclid may require a different set of dependencies, and some packages may not require any of the above libraries.
 Also, Euclid uses features in the C++17 standard, so you'll need a C++17 enabled compiler.

-# Installation
+## Installation

 Since it's a header only library, simply include the needed headers.
 Although be sure to configure dependencies properly, as some of them are not header only.

-If you want to use Euclid with CMake in your own projects, try configure the CMakeLists.txt in Euclid first.
+If you want to use Euclid with CMake in your own projects, try configure Euclid using cmake first.
 It will output an EuclidConfig.cmake file in the build tree for you to use.
 You can set the variable `Euclid_DIR` to the path containing this file and then in your own CMakeLists.txt you can do

 ```cmake
 find_package(Euclid)